 - A veterinarian is involved in this type of study.

 Please read the entrance requirements for each study.
 Studies vary, some are placebo controlled or are designed to use an active control (the "placebo" is a licensed EPM medication in an active control study).
 Some studies are designed to show potential benefits of the treatment and are uncontrolled.
 A PLACEBO CONTROLLED STUDY WILL BE CLEARLY EXPLAINED BEFORE YOU ENROLL.
 YOU MAY NOT ENTER A PLACEBO CONTROLLED STUDY WITHOUT SIGNING AND RETURNING THE INFORMATION FORM.

-Pathogenes donates services and medications to diagnose and treat horses in need.
-Starting in 2018, we require a copy of the tax exempt status of the organization (rescue) associated with the horse.
-To participate in our rescue program please submit:
+Pathogenes donates some services and medications used to diagnose and treat horses in need.
+Follow these 2019 guidelines.
+The horse should be under the control of the rescue and under the care of a licensed veterinarian.
+To participate in our Rescue Program please submit:

-- A synopsis of the horses history and prior treatment entered on the submission form,
+- the horses history and prior treatment entered on the submission form,

 - a brief description of the need,